linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/06 - Increasing Returns and Monopolistic Competition.md

 Short-Run Monopolistic Competition Equilibrium without Trade The short-run equilibrium under monopolistic competition is the same as a monopoly equilibrium.
 The firm chooses to produce the quantity  $Q_{0}$  at which the firm's marginal revenue,  $mr_{0}$ , equals its marginal cost,  $MC$ .
 The price charged is  $P_{0}$ .
 Because price exceeds average cost, the firm makes a monopoly profit.

-curve faced by each firm is labeled  $d_0$ , the marginal revenue curve is labeled  $mr_0$ , and the marginal cost curve of each firm is shown by  $MC$ .
-Each firm maximizes profit by producing  $Q_0$ , the quantity at which marginal revenue equals marginal cost.
-Tracing up from this quantity to the demand curve shows that the price charged by the firms is  $P_0$ .
-Because the price exceeds average costs at the quantity  $Q_0$ , the firm earns monopoly profit.
+curve faced by each firm is labeled $d_0$, the marginal revenue curve is labeled $mr_0$, and the marginal cost curve of each firm is shown by $MC$.
+Each firm maximizes profit by producing $Q_0$, the quantity at which marginal revenue equals marginal cost.
+Tracing up from this quantity to the demand curve shows that the price charged by the firms is $P_0$.
+Because the price exceeds average costs at the quantity $Q_0$, the firm earns monopoly profit.

 Long-Run Equilibrium In a monopolistically competitive market, new firms continue to enter the industry as long as they can earn monopoly profits.
 In the long run, the entry of new firms draws demand away from existing firms, causing demand curve $d_0$ to shift to the left until no firm in the industry earns positive monopoly profits (Figure 6-5).
 Moreover, when new firms enter and there are more product varieties available to consumers, the $d_0$ curve faced by each firm becomes more elastic, or flatter.
 We expect the $d_0$ curve to become more elastic as more firms enter because each product is similar to the other existing products; therefore, as the number of close substitutes increases, consumers become more price sensitive.

 New firms continue to enter the industry until the price charged by each firm is on the average cost curve and monopoly profit is zero.
 At this point, the industry is in a long-run equilibrium, with no reason for any further entry or exit.
 The long-run equilibrium without trade is shown in Figure 6-5.
-Again, the demand curve for the firm is labeled  $d$ , with the short-run demand curve denoted  $d_0$  and the long-run demand curve denoted  $d_1$  (with corresponding marginal revenue curve  $mr_1$ ).
-Marginal revenue equals marginal cost at quantity  $Q_1$ .
-At this quantity, all firms in the industry charge price  $P^A$ .
-The price  $P^A$  equals average cost at point  $A$ , where the demand curve  $d_1$  is tangent to the average cost curve.
+Again, the demand curve for the firm is labeled $d$, with the short-run demand curve denoted $d_0$ and the long-run demand curve denoted $d_1$ (with corresponding marginal revenue curve $mr_1$).
+Marginal revenue equals marginal cost at quantity $Q_1$.
+At this quantity, all firms in the industry charge price $P^A$.
+The price $P^A$ equals average cost at point $A$, where the demand curve $d_1$ is tangent to the average cost curve.
 Because the price equals average costs, the firm is earning zero monopoly profit and there is no incentive for firms to enter or exit the industry.
 Thus, point $A$ is the firm's (and the industry's) long-run equilibrium without trade.
-Notice that the long-run equilibrium curve  $d_1$  is to the left of and more elastic (flatter) than the short-run curve  $d_0$ .
+Notice that the long-run equilibrium curve $d_1$ is to the left of and more elastic (flatter) than the short-run curve $d_0$.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/331e13693ddaa536e95fd49157ad58cb740032f1fd2aac92faaab24d2ea68870.jpg)